uDALES/u-dales/docs/udales-example-simulations.md

 ipoiss       = 1
 ```

-The driver input files are currently not included in the directory and can be downloaded from [this link](https://www.dropbox.com/sh/ypttfugo426g101/AABTkSJPDeUwSA6VIxiSUG1Aa?dl=0).
+The driver input files are currently not included in the directory and can be downloaded [examples_driver_501.zip](https://www.dropbox.com/sh/spld3hqipqe17j1/AAA0cuzW3qc9ftY6dvHcSSL8a?dl=1) or from the command line (Linux/macOS) with `wget -O examples_driver_501.zip "https://www.dropbox.com/sh/spld3hqipqe17j1/AAA0cuzW3qc9ftY6dvHcSSL8a?dl=1"`
 Alternatively, the `*driver*` files from simulation 501 can be used by copying them into the directory of 502.
 For that we recommend to set the `runtime` to at least 1000 s, and `tdriverstart` accordingly with `tdriverstart` <= `runtime` - `(driverstore-1)*dtdriver`.